anton-stud/first-writing-attempt/README.md

 Repository Description

-This repository is called "trying-out-the-pen" and is intended for instructional purposes as part of a hands-on college course.
+This repository is called "first writing attempt " and is intended for instructional purposes as part of a hands-on college course.
 It serves as a platform for experimenting with various development tools and programming languages.
 The main purpose of this repository is to provide students with an opportunity to try their hand at programming by working on simple projects and tasks.